 Russia is also wary of Turkey's policy of enhancing its influence in the South Caucasus.
 Ankara appears to be pursuing a policy of containing Russian influence by fostering closer ties with the countries of the region.
-In October, Ankara signed a defense deal with Georgia and Azerbaijan in an effort to strengthen military and defense industry ties.
-From the Kremlin's perspective, Turkey is actively facilitating NATO encirclement of Russia.
+In October, Ankara signed a defense deal with Georgia and Azerbaijan in an effort to strengthen military and defense industry

 More recently, the Baku-Tbilisi-Kars Railway (B.T.K.) linking Azerbaijan to Turkey via Georgia was inaugurated.
 Russia sees the railway as subverting its interests.
 The B.T.K. is being hailed as the final piece of the New Silk Road, a multimodal trade route linking China to Europe via Kazakhstan, Azerbaijan, Georgia, and Turkey.
-This key transport route aptly bypasses Russia and the sanctions it imposes on E.U. goods; therefore, enhancing E.U.-East Asian trade and liberating the New Silk Road from potentially its greatest barrier, Russian sanctions.

-Turkey is courting closer ties with Ukraine as well.
-The two countries signed an agreement in 2016 on joint manufacturing of aircraft engines, radars, military communication and navigation systems.
-Most recently, the two governments have pushed to strengthen economic ties through the Turkish-Ukrainian High-Level Strategic Council.
-In October, Erdogan met with the Ukrainian President Petro Poroshenko during the Council meeting in Kiev and the two sides signed a number of cooperation agreements designed to raise trade volumes from the current \$4 billion to \$10 billion.

-Moscow's annexation of Crimea added friction to Russia-Turkey relations.
-Ankara's interest in the peninsula is not only because of its location as a strategic energy corridor along the Black Sea, but also Turkey's historic ties with the Turkic Crimean Tartars.
+This key transport route aptly bypasses Russia and the sanctions it imposes on E.U. goods; therefore, enhancing E.U.-East Asian trade and liberating the New Silk Road from potentially its greatest barrier, Russian sanctions.19 navigation systems.20 Most recently, the two governments have pushed to strengthen economic ties through the Turkish-Ukrainian High-Level Strategic Council.
+In October, Erdogan met with the Ukrainian President Petro Poroshenko during the Council meeting in Kiev and the two sides signed a number of cooperation agreements designed to raise trade volumes from the current \$4 billion to \$10 billion.21 terest in the peninsula is not only because of its location as a strategic energy corridor along the Black Sea, but also Turkey's historic ties with the Turkic Crimean Tartars.
 Yet Turkey has pursued an ambivalent approach towards Crimea, further highlighting Turkey's weakness vis-à-vis Russia.
-At times, Turkey has been vocal in its criticism and has refused to harbor ships arriving from Crimea.
-Other times, Ankara has quietly accepted the status quo and granted entry to ships coming from the peninsula.
-More recently, Erdogan dialed up his criticism of the Russian annexation of Crimea during a recent trip to Ukraine, which has provoked a strong reaction from Moscow.
+At times, Turkey has been vocal in its criticism and has refused to harbor ships arriving from Crimea.22 Other times, Ankara has quietly accepted the status quo and granted entry to ships coming from the peninsula.
+More recently, Erdogan dialed up his criticism of the Russian annexation of Crimea during a recent trip to Ukraine, which has provoked a strong reaction from Moscow.23